-The 5 W’s for Inviting Media to Your Event
+The 5 W’s for Creating Media Invites that Win

 How do you make sure your event is a media success?
-Inviting media, influencers, bloggers should be taken with the due care, attention and strategy.
-In the following posts you will find the how but most of all the why’s of inviting media to your event.
+Inviting media, influencers, bloggers and vloggers should be taken with the due care, attention, and strategy.
+In the following posts, you will find the how, but most of all the why’s, of inviting media to your event.

-Ideally no more than two paragraphs, here are the essential elements of the invite:
+Ideally no more than two paragraphs, here we count down the essential elements of media invitations:

 Similar to a 30-second elevator pitch, you want to take no more than 20 words to communicate the purpose of your event, including the name of the event, date and location.

 In addition to including the dates, be considerate of reporters/bloggers’ schedules.
-The invite should be sent 3-4 weeks in advance, allowing the person to make changes to their schedule if needed.
+The invite should be sent 3-4 weeks in advance of the event, allowing the person to make changes to their schedule if needed.
 I recommend longer lead times for events that attract larger delegates to accommodate flight and hotel arrangements.
 Sending an invite three days in advance demonstrates insensitivity to a reporter/blogger’s schedule.
 And yes, this has happened to me.

 So you’ve included the location in the first sentence, this should be enough, right?
 Not exactly.
-For physical events, being aware of a person’s physical location is instrumental to determine whether or not you’re inviting the right person to your event.
+For physical events, being aware of a person’s physical location is instrumental to determine whether or not you are inviting the right person to your event.
 Questions to consider include:

 – Where is the person located?